dustcraft/medical_images_processing/README.md

 The source code downloaded from [Xiangrui Li's program](https://cn.mathworks.com/matlabcentral/fileexchange/42997-dicom-to-nifti-converter--nifti-tool-and-viewer "Click to show source code").
 And I modify his code to my program, including nii_tool.m (where I delete save nii function, and add nii parameter to return.) and dicm2nii.m (where I rename it to mgz_processing.m, and change many functions ).
 Also,  due to functional unit reduction (only aim to extract mgz data.), I delete many functions and files from source code. <br>
 I `did not` optimize these functions yet, but more changes will be taken in the future. <br>

-The 002_S_0729 folder contains a original datum (brainmask.mgz) which downloaded from [ADNI database](http://adni.loni.usc.edu/ "Click to skip"), and some results, such as brainmask.nii, sample.mat and sample.bmp, to demonstrate the usage of my functions.
+The 002_S_0729 folder contains a original datum (brainmask.mgz) which downloaded from [ADNI database](http://adni.loni.usc.edu/ "Click to skip"), and some results, such as brainmask.nii, sample.mat and sample.bmp.
 You can use mgz_example.m to know basic usage of this program. <br>

 The image above is a frame of mgz data.